ennui2342/qswarm/README.md

   end
 ```

 The above will listen to messages from the `:tweetstream` connection.
 The [guards](#filters-and-guards) will eliminate any tweet which doesn't come from a `:follow` (rather than `:track` or `:list`) and where the user doesn't match the provided ID which happens to be the Highways Agency twitter account for East of England travel news.
-The pattern match for A14 news is done in the block because the tweet text isn't available in the headers.
+The pattern match for A14 is done in the block because the tweet text isn't available in the headers.

 ## Sinks ##